Boko Haram insurgency: 2021

-January saw a rash of attacks.
-On 3 January, Multinational Joint Task Force carried a sweep around Kolofata, during the fighting three Boko Haram insurgents were killed and two were captured.
+On 3 January 2021, Multinational Joint Task Force (MNJTF) carried a sweep around Kolofata.
+During the fighting three Boko Haram insurgents were killed and two captured.
 Operation Tuka Takaibango was announced by Nigeria's military in early January.
 On 4 January, at around 4 am three members of a local vigilance committee were shot dead by Boko Haram in Mayo Moskota area.
 A civilian was killed by Boko Haram in Kolofata area the same morning.

-On 6 January, Boko Haram infiltrated in the town of Geidam, Yobe.
+On 6 January, Boko Haram infiltrated Geidam, Yobe.
 Insurgents were sighted at outskirts of Geidam at 1 pm.
 A rumour about insurgents spread through town soon and it caused regular activities to be disrupted for an hour and a half, after nothing happened people continued with their regular activities.
 Boko Haram insurgents gathered at strategic locations such as Geidam market with a coordinated plan at 5:30 pm, soon after they positioned at those locations they attacked the town.
 The insurgents abducted the District Head, injured several civilians and stole food and medical supplies.
 Police of the district later found two bodies in a burnt vehicle who they believe are members of Boko Haram.

 On 7 January, Operation Tuka Takaibango was officially launched.
 On 8 January, Boko Haram attacked village of Mozogo in Cameroon, many civilians tried to escape into a nearby forest.
 A female suicide bomber detonated herself during the attack, killing at least 14 civilians eight of those being children.
-On 9 January, At least 28 Boko Haram insurgents were killed during clashes with Nigerian Army in Gujba, while several other insurgents escaped, one Nigerian soldier was killed and one was injured, according to military spokesman of Nigeria.
+On 9 January, At least 28 Boko Haram insurgents were killed during clashes with Nigerian Army in Gujba, while several other insurgents escaped, one Nigerian soldier was killed and one was injured, according to a military spokesman of Nigeria.
 On 11 January, ISWAP ambushed Nigerian military convoy in Gazagana village, killing 13 and injuring several others.
 On 13 January, an ISWAP suicide bomber killed six Nigerian soldiers as they conducted a raid in the village of Talala, Borno.

 On 14 January, ISWAP militants attacked Garin Gada village in Yobe, killing at least two civilians, whilst also raiding and looting food from the village.
 On 17 January, seven IEDs were activated against a Nigerian Army convoy of APCs and other vehicles, escorted by a foot patrol in Gorgi, Borno.
 Over 30 soldiers were killed.
 Three vehicles were destroyed, and an armored vehicle, weapons and ammunition were seized.
-On 18 January, ISIS operatives exchanged fire and activated several IEDs against Nigerian soldiers in Matari, about 50 km west of Maiduguri, the capital of Borno State.
+On 18 January, ISWAP operatives exchanged fire and activated several IEDs against Nigerian soldiers in Matari, about 50 km west of Maiduguri.
 At least 20 soldiers were killed.
 Two ATVs were destroyed.
 In addition, two ATVs, an APC, weapons and ammunition were seized.
-On 22 January, IS operatives ambushed and fired machine guns at a Nigerian Army patrol in Borno.
+On 22 January, ISWAP operatives ambushed and fired machine guns at a Nigerian Army patrol in Borno.
 Seven soldiers were killed and others were wounded.
 In addition, an ATV, weapons and ammunition were seized.
 On 31 January, two attacks took place in northern Nigeria.
 One in the village of Chabal, leaving two policemen dead and two abducted.
 The second attack occurred in Dikwa, resulting in the deaths of 2 soldiers and leaving two female police officers abducted.